mekomsolutions/openmrs-module-initializer/README.md

 ###### Header `Uuid` (mandatory)
 * If the value under this header is missing the OpenMRS instance will be created with a new random UUID.
+<br/>_However if the domain supports secondary identifiers, those will be used to fetch the instance if the UUID is missing._
 * If the value under this header is provided the initializer will attempt to retrieve the OpenMRS instance that may already exist with this UUID.
   * If the OpenMRS instance already exists it will be modified and saved again according to the CSV line.
   * If the OpenMRS instance doesn't exist yet it will be created with the UUID specified on the CSV line.